mvantriet/CertAssert/README.md

 npm run start:example:bootstrap
 ```

-This will generate some example artifacts such as domain certificate, an example CA chain and JWTs in a new folder called *test/integration/gen*.
+This will generate some example artifacts such as a domain certificate, an example CA chain and JWK (RSA) in a new folder called *test/integration/gen*.

 A JS example of using the fully build library is shown below.
 This is all that's needed to spin up an instance of CertAssert based on the artifacts generated during bootstrapping.
 Note that you will have to create an OIDC client to actually use the sign{in,out} flows.
 If you want to run a fully setup example, see [Run the example](#run-the-example).